 We already touched upon this in an earlier section.
-In this type of sponsorship, you get paid in the form of products that you have to review.
+In this type of sponsorship, you get paid in the form of a free product that you have to review.
 This can range from unboxing videos and how-to videos, to complete user guides.

 Product payment sponsorships must be niche specific, and you need to develop a considerable audience base to be successful at it.
 Also, since you’re not getting paid in good ol’ dollars, you’ll have to decide what to do with the products that you receive.

 This one, as they say, is the real deal!
-Here you’re directly paid by brands and businesses to advertise their products and services on your YouTube channel.
+Here you’re directly paid by brands and businesses to advertise their products and services on your YouTube channel as sponsored Youtube videos.
 However, the catch is that getting paid sponsorships can be tough with a small subscriber base.

-Also, since you’re hired by the business to promote their offerings, they will have specific demands and guidelines that you’ll have to follow.
+Also, since you’re hired by the business to promote their offerings, they will have specific demands and guidelines that you’ll have to follow, which can be hard to balance with the demands of being a unique Youtube creator.
 However, once you get the hang of it, there’s no limit to how much you can earn in this model.